lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 1. It is a **large market**.
 There are 2 million students in 174 universities in Nigeria and many more in 564 other tertiary educational institutions.
 The sector is on a rapid growth trajectory, with new institutions opening every year, and for a good reason.
-Nigeria is is a young country with [43.5% of population under the age of 14][3] - that is more than 87 million young people that will be looking for education.
+Nigeria is a young country with [43.5% of population under the age of 14][3] - that is more than 87 million young people that will be looking for education.
 The literacy rate is 75% among people aged 15 to 24.
 Tertiary educational institutions are present throughout the country - about 45% of them are in capital cities of the states, 35% in other major towns, and 20% in remote towns and rural areas.
 They are not tied into long-term contracts with their cartridge suppliers.
 Some of them have maintenance contracts with SMEs that also supply cartridges to them, but the market is open and it is common to change suppliers based on the price they can offer.
 2. It is **easy to reach** this market.
-Over 170 universities and colleges are memebrs of the [Committee of Vice-Chancelors (CVC)][5].
+Over 170 universities and colleges are members of the [Committee of Vice-Chancellors (CVC)][5].
 Over 300 polytechnics, colleges of agriculture and other technical and vocational education and training (TVET) institutions are under the management of [National Board of Technical Education (NBTE)][6].
 This means that we can access 64% of tertiary educational institutions simply by reaching out to CVC and NBTE.
 Our ink cartridges for duplicators are already being tested by CVC and they are very pleased with the high quality of our product.
 In the future we will also reach out to [National Universities Commission (NUC)][7], an umbrella body for all universities, and [Academic Staff Union of Universities (ASUU)][8].
 In contrast, Nigeria's primary schools are administered by the local governments and hence the market is much more fragmented.
 But it is a big market - there are about 97,000 primary schools (64% of them are public) and about 33,000 secondary schools (38% of them are public) - and we will be targeting this market in the future.
-3. **Price is often the deciding factor** for tertiary educational institutions, especially since present day economic challenges have lead to decrease in government budget for educational sector.
+3. **Price is often the deciding factor** for tertiary educational institutions, especially since present day economic challenges have led to decrease in government budgets for the education sector.
 Out of 738 institutions, 169 are federal government owned and 324 are state government owned.
 Since our production costs are low, we are able to offer the best price on the market while our products are also high quality and eco friendly.
 4. The market is active **all year round**, since the calendar of tertiary educational institutions in Nigeria is not unified.